Explore Opportunities in the Maternal and Child Market

 With the changing needs of the new generation of parents in China and the growing personalized needs, the baby and child product market has maintained a rapid growth of about 15% in recent years.
 Coupled with the Chinese government's strong support for the pregnancy, infant, and child industry, it will promote the rapid development of the industry.

-In the past year, China’s export of maternal and child products has increased by 23% and is still on the rise.
+In the past year, China’s export of maternity products and child products has increased by 23% and is still on the rise.
 The European and American maternal and child markets have reached hundreds of billions of dollars.
-With the continuous improvement of people's living standards, the demand for maternal and infant products in the field of life continues to expand.
-Among them, Australia, China, India, the United Kingdom, the United States, Malaysia, and other countries have more obvious needs for maternal and infant products.
+With the continuous improvement of people's living standards, the demand for maternity products and infant products in the field of life continues to expand.
+Among them, Australia, China, India, the United Kingdom, the United States, Malaysia, and other countries have more obvious needs for maternity products and infant products.

 - Pay attention to the price and emphasize the quality: